Stipend-Developer/stipend-nodejs/README.md

 You'll need a running instance of [stipendd](https://github.com/Stipend-Developer/stipend) to connect with.

-Then, install the node-stipend NPM package. ( Not yet available )
+Then, install the node-stipend NPM package.

 `npm install node-stipend`